HoangLongHotarou/optimizing-an-ml-pipeline-in-azure/README.md

 The first, we retrieve the data using the TabularDataFactory and return the tabular format.

 We use the `clean_data` method to clean data for data preprocessing.
-Then, we split data to 70% for training and 30% for processing.
+Then, we split data to 70% for training and 30% for testing.

 In the Scikit-lean pipeline we use the LogisticRegression algorithms to define the model.